Our ratings of hardware stores, shown on our Ratings Tables, show how

 and escutcheons.
 All Greek to you?
 If youre like most of us, when you

 need to do a home repair you need help.
 Pick the right hardware store and

 youll get a lot of it; pick wrong and youll walk out more dazed and confused

 than when you walked in.
-Our ratings of Twin Cities area stores for quality
+Our ratings of Bay Area stores for quality and

-and price, shown on our Ratings Tables, will help you find the right
+price, shown on our Ratings Tables, will help you find the right place

 Running a top-notch hardware store is a challenge, starting with recruiting

 well-informed, helpful staff.
 Given that the best hardware store salespersons